 While it isn’t related to colon cancer or other life-threatening diseases, it can cause such intense pain and discomfort that it interferes with your quality of life.

 It may take some people months if not years to find a professional with the knowledge and resources needed to adequately test for and diagnose the problem.
 In the meantime, patients are left to suffer extreme gastrointestinal distress.

 Once a diagnosis is made or the process of elimination is complete, many patients are left searching for lifestyle changes, dietary programs, and other resources that can bring consistent relief.

 As research regarding the benefits of coconut oil become more popular, professionals are starting to gain a deeper understanding of why it’s so powerful inside the human gut.

 Many of these diets now put a focus on coconut oil or at least recommend it highly as a preferred source of healthy fats.
 You can rank it up there with extra-virgin olive oil when it comes to promotion as a good-for-you fat.

-coconut oil is safe for consumption, so you can simply incorporate it into your diet to see if it helps combat your IBS symptoms.
+Food-grade coconut oil is safe for consumption, so you can simply incorporate it into your diet to see if it helps combat your IBS symptoms.

-it just as you would olive oil or other healthy fats, and many people even add it to smoothies and use it as a spread in solid form.
+You can use it just as you would olive oil or other healthy fats, and many people even add it to smoothies and use it as a spread in solid form.

 also consume raw coconut meat or flakes, but the sugar-sweetened flakes